Wypog/guts-scoreboard/README.md

 ## License

-This project is open source and available for use by Stratford School and other educational institutions.
+This project is open source and available for use.

 ## Contributing